Wen-Tian-Pineapple/Lab8/README.md

 4. What do you expect to happen if we run our puppeteer tests with the field “headless” set to true?

-*If the field “headless” is set to true, test will run without showing the browswer UI."
+*If the field “headless” is set to true, test will run without showing the browswer UI.*

 5. What would your beforeAll callback look like if you wanted to start from the settings page before every test case?